 The heath is a large open area with occasional stands of trees.
 Bracken covers much of it.
 The top soil is sandy with chalk beneath leading to ridges and dips.
 Alongside, there are small patches of unmanaged mixed woodland and the Little Ouse river weaving through.
 The differing habitats offer a home to a diverse range of flora and fauna species.

-If you are in the main car park, there is a toilet block and a “beach” area by a bridge.
-Picnic benches beg you to sit awhile and listen to nature’s voice – and why not!
+If you are in the main car park, there is a toilet block and a “beach” area by the river and bridge.
+Picnic benches beg you to sit awhile and listen to nature’s voices.

 Now you can choose to walk by the Little Ouse River, through natural woodland or across undulating heathland.
 There are paths through every part, each is different.